BitNomad17/Azure-Sentinel-Monitoring/README.md

   - Admin role changes over time

 This lab is for learning and demonstration.
 Always tune detections for your environment before production use.

+## Demo Status

+This lab has been tested in a personal Azure subscription with:
+- Azure AD sign-in logs
+- Azure Activity logs
+- Microsoft Sentinel enabled on a single workspace